Twenty years after his seminal book Raising Boys, Steve Biddulph’s written a revised edition to reflect everything we now know about the male mind.

-“The research that been added in the last 12 months form brain studies in boys under one reveals the vulnerability of this age group.
+“The research that has been added in the last 12 months from brain studies in boys under one reveals the vulnerability of this age group.

 “It’s a bad idea to have the little boy away from their primary carer.
-Attachment really matters, after one a little bit of daycare is alright.
+Attachment really matters - after one a little bit of daycare is all right.
 But it’s always second rate to having one person who is looking after that child."

 Is there an ideal age for boys to start school?

 Around the age of four and five, boys need to use their bodies and need a lot of physical activity.
 Kids should be playing all day under the age of six.
 Don’t coop them up.
 It’s an individual thing.
 Does your little boy look like he's ready to sit still, ready to talk?

 Things really are on “the up” for boys